material-components/material-components-ios/components/Typography/README.md

 ## Advanced Usage

 ### Custom Fonts
-Material Components iOS allows you to set your own font instead of Roboto.
-Since all of the other Material Component font requests funnel through the Typography component, it is possible to switch the font used by all of Material Components.
-If you want to use the system font for Material Components use `MDCSystemFontLoader` which already conforms to the `MDCTypographyFontLoading` protocol.
+Material Components for iOS allows you to set your own font instead of Roboto.
+Since all of the other components in our framework requests fonts through the Typography component, it is possible to switch the font used by all of Material Components for iOS.
+If you want to use the system font use `MDCSystemFontLoader` which already conforms to the `MDCTypographyFontLoading` protocol.

 <!--<div class="material-code-render" markdown="1">-->
 #### Objective-C